 These days, Buenos Aires can be an expensive city.
 Fortunately, there’s a ton of free activities to fill your time with.
 A trip to Recoleta Cemetery costs zero dollars and is completely worth it.
 The Floralis Generica?
 Free.
 A stroll through San Telmo’s huge Sunday market with it’s multitude of street performers and tango dancers?
 Also free.

-In fact, it’s even possible to take a fully guided walking tour with BA Free Tours, at absolutely no cost.
+In fact, it’s even possible to take a fully guided walking tour, at absolutely no cost.
 We took the City Tour, and were walked through all of the major sights and given quality information, just like on any paid tour.

 4) Don’t miss the Mothers of the Plaza de Mayo protest